Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers are outscoring opponents by 5.1 points per game with a +173 scoring differential overall.
-They put up 79.4 points per game (23rd in college basketball) and allow 74.3 per contest (298th in college basketball).
+- The Missouri Tigers average 79.4 points per game (22nd in college basketball) while giving up 74.3 per contest (298th in college basketball).
+They have a +173 scoring differential overall and outscore opponents by 5.1 points per game.

-- Missouri loses the rebound battle by 6.5 boards on average. it records 27.6 rebounds per game, which ranks 355th in college basketball, while its opponents pull down 34.1 per contest.
+- Missouri grabs 27.6 rebounds per game (355th in college basketball) while allowing 34.1 per contest to its opponents.
+It is outrebounded by 6.5 boards per game.

-- Missouri knocks down 9.4 three-pointers per game (22nd in college basketball) compared to its opponents' 8.7.
-It shoots 36.2% from deep while its opponents hit 34.9% from long range.
+- Missouri hits 9.4 three-pointers per game (22nd in college basketball) at a 36.2% rate (68th in college basketball), compared to the 8.7 its opponents make while shooting 34.9% from deep.

 - Missouri has committed 10.6 turnovers per game (49th in college basketball action), 5.7 fewer than the 16.3 it forces on average (eighth in college basketball).